ibm-cloud-docs/cloud-pak-data/getting-started.md

 - [Apache Spark](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/spark.html): Use the Analytics Engine powered by Apache Spark as a compute engine to run analytical and machine learning jobs.
 - [Cognos Dashboards](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/cde.html): Use sophisticated visualizations in an analytics project to identify patterns in your data so that you can make timely and effective decisions.
-- [Data Virtualization](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/dv.html): Create data sets from disparate data sources so that you can query and use the data as if it came from a single source.
-When you provision this service, check the **You must check this box if you updated the kernel semaphore parameter** check box and use the recommended storage class.
-See [Storage](#storage).
 - [Db2 Data Gate](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/dg.html)
 Extract, load, and synchronize your mission-critical data from Db2 for z/OS to Cloud Pak for Data for quick access by your new, high volume, read-only transactional, and analytic applications.
 - [Db2 Data Management Console](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/dmc.html): Administer, monitor, manage and optimize the performance of IBM Db2 for Linux, UNIX and Windows databases.